 - networks with community service organisations and provides some community education to the CSO sector

 - negotiates the transfer of case management to community agencies.

-Contracted case management team roles and responsibilities:
+Contracted case management

 - monitors and reviews the implementation of case plans via quarterly reports and liaison visits to agencies

 - provides consultancy to agencies, including education on the statutory processes and responsibilities

 - maintains statutory responsibilities for all cases, for example, case planning, reviews, court applications and other legislated requirements.

 Central Afters Hours Assessment and Bail Placement Services